 Mitragynine also binds to other receptors in the brain to generate kratom’s stimulant effects, including increased:

-Kratom use is associated with several health risks, including severe physical and psychological side effects.
-Reported kratom side effects include:
+Kratom use is associated with several health risks, including severe physical and psychological side effects, especially at higher doses.

 In some users, kratom use can also cause severe psychotic symptoms, including: